kindkaktus/shell-tips/README.md

 ```

 ### Grouping in BASH:
-Parentheses may be used for grouping, but must be preceded by backslashes since parentheses normally have a different meaning to the shell (namely to run a command or commands in a subshell)
+Parentheses may be used for grouping, but must be preceded by backslashes since parentheses normally have a different meaning to the shell (namely to run a command or commands in a

+)
 - `[ "$bar1" = "$foo1" ] && [ "$bar2" = "$foo2" ]` - POSIX
 - `[[ "$bar1" == "$foo1" && "$bar2" = "$foo2" ]]`  - Bash / Ksh
 - `if test \( -r $file1 -a -r $file2 \) -o \( -r $1 -a -r $2 \)  ; then … fi`